Alicia Boutilier

-Alicia Boutilier (born 1968) has been the Curator of Canadian Historical Art at the Agnes Etherington Art Centre since 2008 and in addition, was appointed Chief Curator in 2017.
+Alicia Boutilier (born 1968) is the Chief Curator and Curator of Canadian Historical Art at the Agnes Etherington Art Centre in Kingston.
+She has been Curator of Canadian Historical Art since 2008 and was appointed Chief Curator in 2017.
 In 2020, she served as the Interim Director at the gallery and received a special recognition award from Queen's University at Kingston for her work as a team leader, adapting to the new realities caused by Covid.
-She is a Canadian art historian with wide-ranging concerns, among them women artists, the building of collections, and the combination of art with craft.
+She is a Canadian art historian with wide-ranging concerns with emphasis on women artists, artistic groups, regional scenes and collecting histories.

 Career

 Boutilier was born in Welland and grew up in Niagara Falls, Ontario.
 She received her Honours BA in English, University of Ottawa (1990); her MA in English, Dalhousie University, Halifax (1992); then did a qualifying year in Art History at Carleton University, Ottawa (1995/1996) and received her MA in Canadian Art History from Carleton University, Ottawa (1998).

 Boutilier began her career as an exhibition assistant at the show of Helen Galloway McNicoll: A Canadian Impressionist at the Art Gallery of Ontario in 1999, then worked in various jobs at the Art Gallery of Northumberland (1999-2000), the Art Gallery of Hamilton (2001-2006), as an Independent Curator (2005-2008) and as a research assistant at the Art Gallery of Ontario (2006-2008).
 She was appointed Curator of Canadian Historical Art at the Agnes Etherington Art Centre in 2008, and in 2017, Chief Curator.
 In 2020, she served as the gallery`s Interim Director.